-The HDS Mentors Program seeks to identify the peripheral needs of students with ASD-related disabilities, who are seeking a college degree, and living on campus.
-Although the HDS Mentors Program does not focus specifically on academic course requirements mandated by the university or college, it does focus on the guidance and supports needed by these individuals to achieve great success in each of their academic fields.
-This is done in a variety of ways, including by recognizing the social and emotional challenges that can interfere with academic learning, and creating viable daily activities that mitigate those circumstances and help these students build strong interpersonal skills.
-It further explores the contributions these students can make to perhaps become the catalyst of change needed in our society to adapt to differences in learning styles, career structures, and social relationships.
+The HDS College Mentors Program strives to identify the peripheral needs of students living with Autism Spectrum Disorder or related disabilities, who are seeking a College Degree and are living at a University or College Campus.
+Although the Program does not focus on academic course requirements mandated by the schools, it does focus on the guidance and supports needed by the students to achieve success in each of their academic fields.
+The program helps students meet these needs by addressing the social and emotional challenges that interfere with academic learning and creating viable daily activities that mitigate those circumstances and help these individuals build strong interpersonal skills.
+It further explores the contributions these students can make to become the catalyst of change needed in our society to adapt to differences in learning styles, career structures, and social relationships.

 Today, I went to visit the Cypress Bay BRIDGES Program to talk about what my experience is like in college at UNF and FIU.
 I first initiated the speech by telling everyone my name, how old I was, and that I was an alumnus of Cypress Bay High School.
 I announced to the...read more

 From May 2nd through May 4th, the HDS Foundation (HDSF) will partake in Visions XXV, the annual transition conference held by the Florida Division on Career Development & Transition (FDCDT).
-The purpose of the FDCDT is to assist individuals with exceptionalities in...read more
+The purpose of the FDCDT is to assist individuals with exceptionalities...read more

 19th International Conference on Autism, Intellectual Disabilities and Developmental Disabilities, for Research Informed Practice